benjaminsampica/bensampica.com/content/post/azsqlbicepefcore/index.md

 1. You already have a resource group in Azure.
 2. There is an existing service connection in Azure that ties back to Azure DevOps so you can deploy your infrastructure-as-code to the resource group.
 3. You have an existing user-managed identity with `User.Read.All`, `GroupMember.Read.All`, and `Application.Read.All` permissions that you are able to use as the primary user managed identity for the database.
+This is necessary (and shown in use later) to be able to create users in the database from Entra.
 Unsure what this is?
 [Click here](https://learn.microsoft.com/en-us/azure/azure-sql/database/authentication-azure-ad-user-assigned-managed-identity?view=azuresql).

 ## The C# Code